sim0n00ps/OF-DL/docs/docs/config/configuration.md

 Allowed values: `true`, `false`

-Description: If set to `true`, the download rate will be limited to the value set in [DownloadLimitInMbPerSec](#downloadlimitinmbpersec).
+Description: If set to `true`, expired subscriptions will appear in the user list under the "Custom" menu option.

-## DownloadLimitInMbPerSec

-Type: `integer`

-Default: `4`

-Allowed values: Any positive integer

-Description: The download rate in MB per second.
-This will only be used if [LimitDownloadRate](#limitdownloadrate) is set to `true`.

-## DownloadOnlySpecificDates
+## IncludeRestrictedSubscriptions

 Type: `boolean`